infstellar/genshin_impact_assistant/doc/en/collector_assi.md

 Auto Gathering Assist automatically ignores these locations.
 Delete it to recover.

+You can select Auto Collector Log -> Generate Collected in the GUI Auto Collector Settings One-click generation will automatically determine whether the material has been refreshed based on the material refresh time.

 ## Blacklist settings

 These collection items can be blocked by adding ids to the list of corresponding items.

 If the collection of some ids often fails, you can add them to the blacklist, and they will be automatically skipped in the next collection.

+This can be generated with one click in the GUI Auto Collector Settings by selecting Auto Collector Records - Generate Blacklist.